**Alt text:** A group of three people in an office setting, with one man enthusiastically high-fiving a woman across the table.

 “Cost: We can’t justify film if it’s just for one event.”

 We don’t make one thing.
-We architect an asset system—best film + derivatives + stills + loops—planned in pre-production, not as an afterthought.
+We architect an asset system—flagship film + derivatives + stills + loops—planned in pre-production, not as an afterthought.
 That’s how you amortize cost across gala, campaigns, stewardship, recruiting, and policy influence.

 “Measurement: How will we know it worked?”

 We define success by fundraising moments, not vanity views: pledge velocity at events; view-through rate on appeal traffic; booked meetings triggered by sends; recurring-gift upgrades during stewardship.
-We’ll align tracking (UTMs/QRs), and we’ll set up a sleek dashboard your team actually uses.
+We’ll align tracking (UTMs/QRs), and we’ll set up a simple dashboard your team actually uses.

-What we deliver past the lens
+What we deliver beyond the lens

-On-site production built for dignity.
+• On-site production built for dignity.
 Trauma-informed interviewing, consent-first protocols, and in-language crews where needed.

-Accessibility and compliance by default.
+• Accessibility and compliance by default.
 Captions, audio description options, brand-safe music, and rights management so nothing derails in legal.

-A library you can deploy.
+• A library you can deploy.
 You leave with mastered films, platform-specific versions, a micro-b-roll library, pull quotes, and still frames—organized, labeled, and ready.

-If you’re still reading, a definitive question:
+If you’re still reading, a final question:

 What will your donors remember about themselves after they encounter your work?